 The Board is mindful of the economic environment and structural changes that are occurring in the financial markets industry alongside regulatory changes, including changes to the supervision of brokers.
 In this context, the Board continues to pay close regard to the importance of maintaining the adequacy of the funds held in the NGF in order to be in a position to meet claims that may arise.
 In previous years the SEGC Board has voiced its concerns about the level of projected payments from the NGF to the Financial Industry Development Account (FIDA) over the next few years based on Ministerial approvals.
 More recently, the Board has reiterated its concerns regarding the implications of FIDA payments for the adequacy of level of funds in the NGF, to the Government.
+Given the determination of a new minimum amount by the Board and the recommended minimum of \$107 million, the Board does not expect any further Ministerial approvals for FIDA payments for the time being.

 The Board has previously expressed to Government and Treasury policy advisors its strong view that given the developments in the structure of the markets and changes to broking operations it would be timely for a full review of the compensation arrangements for financial markets to be conducted.
+A number of recent events have highlighted the need for change.
+These include recent actuarial reviews of the minimum amount of the NGF, the proposed admission of Chi-X and the insolvency of BBY Limited which has led to an influx of claims, testing the regulatory provisions.
 It remains the Board's opinion that any such review should encompass the heads of claim which have not been changed in a number of years, to ensure that they reflect modern financial markets structure and practice, and capping of claims, to ensure that the NGF provides compensation for retail investors and remains on a strong financial footing.
 The Board is concerned that without each of the heads of claim being capped, a large claim or claims could exhaust the NGF.
 Successive Boards of SEGC have long held the view that these matters should be reviewed.
+The introduction of appropriate caps on claims would also significantly reduce the minimum amount recommended by SEGC's actuaries.